 God Does Not Predestine People

 No Bible writer suggests that God does predestine certain men to be saved and certain others to be lost, regardless of their own choice in the matter.
 Having a foreknowledge of what choices people would make is far different from predetermining it.
 The Lord gives all the FREE WILL to choose to be saved or lost.
-God, being all-knowing, knows what we will choose.
-He does not get in the way of our decisions by predestining our lives.
+God, being all-knowing, knows what people will choose.
+But He does not get in the way of men’s decisions by predestining their lives.

 The Bible is clear about the fact that God “will have all men to be saved, and to come unto the knowledge of the truth” (1 Timothy 2:4).
 He is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9).
 God confirms, “As I live, saith the Lord God, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live” (Ezekiel 33:11).
 And “Whosoever will, let him take the water of life freely” (Revelation 22:17).